cgyeager/a-star-monogame/README.md

 just playing around with the A* algorithm using Monogame

-White represents open space
+white squares represents open space

-Black is obstacle
+black are obstacles

-Brown is in the closed set
+light red is in the closed set

-Blue is in the open set
+light blue is in the open set